SAR Annual Conference on the American Revolution

 The SAR Distinguished Scholar was Robert M.S.
 McDonald, U.S. Military Academy.
 This conference was dedicated to the memory of Benjamin A. Quarles.
 The conference explored the contribution of black patriots, both enslaved and free, and sought to broaden our understanding about why African Americans helped to secure the liberty of a nation that proved ambivalent about their place in American society.

-This conference was co-sponsored by the Mount Vernon Ladies’ Association.
+2010 Sons of the Father: George Washington and His Protégés This conference was co-sponsored by the Mount Vernon Ladies’ Association.
 The SAR Distinguished Scholar was Robert M.S.
 McDonald, U.S. Military Academy.
 This conference was dedicated to the memory of Don Higginbotham.
 The conference explored the dynamics of Washington’s relationships with a number of men who served with him or under him, both military and civilian.
-The papers from this conference were published as Sons of the Father: George Washington and His Protégés (2013)
+The papers from this conference were published as Sons of the Father: George Washington and His Protégés (2013) |

 Future SAR Annual Conferences